roelderickx/contour-osm/README.md

 * However, version 3 of NASA's SRTM seems to contain large voids, a [void-filled version](https://e4ftl01.cr.usgs.gov/MEASURES/SRTMGL1.003/2000.02.11/) is around as well.
 You need to register first and the user account is not the same as for the EarthExplorer.
 * [Viewfinder Panoramas](http://www.viewfinderpanoramas.org/dem3.html).
 This source offers global coverage in a 3-arc second resolution, it is the only option beyond 60 degrees north.
 There is a limited selection of areas in a 1 arc-second resolution as well.
 * Resolution does not always equal accuracy, data may have been interpolated from lower resolutions or inserted from other sources.
 For a limited selection of European countries there is a 1-arc second resolution available with a [higher accuracy](https://data.opendataportal.at/dataset/dtm-europe).
 The data is obtained using laserscan (LiDAR) in stead of satelites.
 * Commercial elevation models, which may offer a higher resolution or more accurate data.
 Keep in mind that the data may be offered in a different projection, use the GDAL tools to reproject the data.
-Also note that each country has a different definition of sea level, your altitude lines may shift at the borders when importing several elevation models in the same database.
+Also note that each country has a different definition of sea level, your altitude lines may shift at the borders when combining several elevation models.

+## Converting elevation data to contour lines

 You may be able to download ready-to-use contour lines in the form of shapefiles from some sources, but most of the time you must convert the downloaded raster data to contours yourself.
 In such a case it is preferred to obtain either HGT or GeoTIFF files, but any other raster format supported by GDAL will do.